Skip to main content

 You can’t water these plants like you would your other houseplants.
 For staghorn ferns, watering is a two-step process.
 First, you need to mist the plant while focusing on the underside of the fronds.
 Second, you’ll need to soak the fern.
 Soak it in a sink or bathtub for 10 to 20 minutes, then allow it to drip dry before rehanging it.

 We suggest watering your staghorn every week during the hotter months, then going to every other week during the cooler months.
 However, this schedule should be adjusted depending on the conditions of your home.
-If you have a warmer home, you’ll need to water more often; alternatively, if you keep your home on the cooler side, you’ll likely be able to go more extended periods without needing to water the plant.
+If you have a warmer home, you’ll need to water more often; alternatively, if you keep your home on the cooler side, you’ll likely be able to go extended periods without watering the plant.

 Light